cypress-io/cypress/docs/source/guides/core-concepts/aliases-variables-in-an-async-world.md

 })
 ```

-You can tell Cypress to wait until it sees a request that matches your aliased route using the [`cy.wait`](https://on.cypress.io/api/wait) command.
+You can tell Cypress to wait until it sees a request that matches your aliased route using the {% url `cy.wait()` wait %} command.

 ```javascript
 cy